 Try not to be disheartened!
 Remember patient, gentle persistence will pay off with vegetable consumption.

-If you would like support with your or your family’s health, please book a time to discuss how I can do this with a free 15-minute discovery call.
+I’d love to know how you’ve gone with my tips, and any others you have for increasing vege intake too.
+So please leave a comment or send me an email.
+If you would like more support to help improve your own or your family’s health, please make a time using the online calender to discuss how I can do this with a free 15-minute discovery call.